Deputy PM Opens Quantum Computing Conference

 Date

-Doha, Qatar: Deputy Prime Minister and Minister of State for Defense Affairs HE sheikh Saoud bin Abdulrahman bin Hassan Al-Thani opened the Quantum Computing Conference, held for the first time in the region.
+(MENAFN- Gulf Times) HE the Deputy Prime Minister and Minister of State for Defence Affairs sheikh Saoud bin Abdulrahman bin Hassan al-Thani opened the Quantum Computing Conference, held for the first time in the region.

-The conference is the only destination to understand the transformative impact of quantum computing technology, as the latest quantum computing technologies and their applications in the world will be explored during the conference to lead the future toward innovation and prosperity.
+The conference is the only destination to understand the transformative impact of quantum computing technology, as the latest quantum computing technologies and their applications will be explored during the conference.

 Legal Disclaimer: